firstdraft/appdev_support/README.md

 AppdevSupport.init
 ```

+In a Rails app, this usually means creating a file in the `config/` folder called `appdev_support.rb`

-by default, these settings are `true`.
+By default, these settings are `true`.
 Turn any of them off here.
 Options are currently grouped by highest parent class.

 ## Contributing